Skip to content

 • Tuesday: Use one planned wait before a snack or screen time.

-• Wednesday: Practise the Pause Game during dinner conversation.
+• Wednesday: Try the Pause Game at dinner.

-• Thursday: Use a waiting menu while you finish one household task.
+• Thursday: Use a waiting menu during one household task.

 • Friday: Do a Team Timer Mission together.